Tupelo Honey: Composition and themes

 The rural setting in Marin County furnished the backdrop for the domestic bliss associated with the album, and the songs' lyrics contained harmonious references to the "good life at home".
 In an interview given to New Spotlight magazine at the time, Morrison's wife, Janet Planet, referred to Morrison's dislike of socializing at this time: "Really he is a recluse.
 He is quiet.
 We never go anywhere.
 We don't go to parties.
 We never go out.
 We have an incredibly quiet life and going on the road is the only excitement we have."
-Although Morrison said that the songs on the album "had been hanging around " and according to biographer Steve Turner they were written in Woodstock, musician Ronnie Montrose recalled that Morrison wrote one of the tunes, "You're My Woman", while sitting at the piano during the recording sessions in California.
+Although Morrison said that the songs on the album "had been hanging around for awhile" and according to biographer Steve Turner they were written in Woodstock, musician Ronnie Montrose recalled that Morrison wrote one of the tunes, "You're My Woman", while sitting at the piano during the recording sessions in California.

 The album opens with "Wild Night", a hybrid of R&B, soul and country music influences, which uses a moderate 4/4 time signature and features the lead guitar playing of Ronnie Montrose.
 The song's intro was created, according to Montrose, when "One afternoon I was messing around with what is now the intro on the record, [Van] stopped me and ... said ' ... that thing you just played ... that's the intro, don't forget it'".
 This guitar-driven intro in Clinton Heylin's opinion made it one of Morrison's most memorable singles.
 "Wild Night", which has been described by biographer Ken Brooks as "a great start to the album", was first recorded after the Astral Weeks sessions in Autumn 1968 and was re-recorded numerous times before its eventual release on Tupelo Honey.
 Morrison recalled during an interview that the song was originally "a much slower number, but when we got to fooling around with it in the studio, we ended up doing it in a faster tempo."

 "(Straight to Your Heart) Like a Cannonball" combines a moderately swung waltz with blue-eyed soul.
 The song boasts a cheery guitar riff accompanied by acoustic guitars and flutes.
 Lyrically the song praises nature as an easy solution to the stresses of life, referring possibly to both Woodstock and Marin.

 "Old Old Woodstock" is a tribute to Morrison's previous life in upstate New York.
 The theme of domestic bliss is encapsulated in this song, as it shows a strong sensitivity towards children and family life.
 Howard Dewitt comments that "It is a moving and compelling look at a satisfying period in Van's life."
 Musically the song contains the music genres jazz and folk.
 Janet Planet served as the inspiration for the song and also performed backing vocals on the recording.